Helen Octavia Dickens

 Helen Octavia Dickens (February 21, 1909 – December 2, 2001) was an American physician, medical and social activist, health equity advocate, researcher, health administrator, and health educator.
 She was the first African-American woman to be admitted to the American College of Surgeons in 1950, and specialized in Obstetrics and Gynecology.

 Dickens worked at several private practices and clinics including the Aspiranto Health Home founded by Dr. Virginia Alexander, and the Teen Clinic at The University of Pennsylvania which she founded.
 Strongly motivated to provide better healthcare to the African-American community, these jobs enabled Dickens to combat the racial and residential segregation integrated into medicine at the time.

 Biography

 Dickens was born on February 21, 1909, in Dayton, Ohio.
-Born to Charles Warren Dickens and Daisy Jane Dickens, Helen Dickens was the oldest of their three children.
+Born to Charles Warren Dickens and Daisy Jane Green Dickens, Helen Dickens was the oldest of their three children.

 Parents

 Her father, Charles Warren Dickens, a former slave and water boy during the Civil War, was raised by a Union colonel from the age of 9.
 He took the name Charles Dickens after meeting the British novelist.
 He was self-educated and had a keen intellect, but prejudice confined him to janitorial work.
 Knowing the value of education, Charles Dickens later attended Wilberforce University and Oberlin College before moving to Dayton, Ohio where he would meet and marry Helen Dickens' mother.
 Her mother, Daisy Jane Dickens (née Green), originally from Canada, was a domestic servant to the Reynolds family of paper manufacturers.
+Daisy's sister was Chicago director Pearl G. Pachaco.